nf-core/mag/README.md

 ## Pipeline summary

-By default, the pipeline currently performs the following: it supports both short and long reads, quality trims the reads and adapters with [fastp](https://github.com/OpenGene/fastp) and [Porechop](https://github.com/rrwick/Porechop), and performs basic QC with [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+By default, the pipeline currently performs the following: it supports both short and long reads, quality trims the reads and adapters with [fastp](https://github.com/OpenGene/fastp) and [Porechop](https://github.com/rrwick/Porechop), and performs basic QC with [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), and merge multiuple sequencing runs.
 The pipeline then:

 - assigns taxonomy to reads using [Centrifuge](https://ccb.jhu.edu/software/centrifuge/) and/or [Kraken2](https://github.com/DerrickWood/kraken2/wiki)